TACC/EnviroTyping/doc_files/docs/index.md

 # Welcome to the documentation for Envirotyping!

-This repository is home to .md files rendered to html at http://envirotyping.readthedocs.io/en/latest/
+This repository is home to _.md_ files rendered to html at [EnviroTyping Docs](http://envirotyping.readthedocs.io/en/latest/).

-See "updating.md" for instructions to modify content in this repository.
+See [Updating the Docs](/updating/) for instructions to modify content in this repository.

 ### EnviroTyping